Worthing Food Foundation

 - You will meet new people and be part of a really positive team.

-- If you're fed up stuck indoors, this role will give a chance to get out and about!
+- If you're fed up stuck indoors, this role will give you a reason to get out!

 When do I need to be available?